 Ralf is holistically invested in art and creation.
 He brings that to the table every time.
 Whether he is teaching or doing, I think the biggest takeaway is how invested he is to making the art be a vulnerable reflection of the world and/or himself.
 Lastly, he knows the language when it comes to the sensitivity of someone learning the craft and trying to be free within their art.

 He gives his entire focus, knowledge and creative ability to you and treats the work with extreme care and investment.
 His passion is an immeasurable value for anyone's artistic growth.

-I talk to the student about the kind of work they are interested in, what kind of work inspires them, what makes them laugh, so we can find as common a language as we can.
+I talk to the student about the kind of work they are interested in, what kind of work inspires them, what makes them laugh, so we can find common a language.

 Then we ease into games games that get them okay with feeling silly, which is essential to acting.
 Next we begin to break down whatever piece we are working on into what's fun, what's funny, or unusual about that piece, and use that as a doorway to explore the piece in depth.